SaeedHaidar/Nitro-5-an517-51-Hackintosh/README.md

 ## Do not forget to generate new serial number and uuid with clover configurator
 # Important info
-#### when you switch SATA type to AHCI you might not be able to boot to windows again but do not worry here is a guide i found https://support.thinkcritical.com/kb/articles/switch-windows-10-from-raid-ide-to-ahci
+#### when you switch SATA type to AHCI you might not be able to boot to windows again but do not worry here is a guide i found to switch https://support.thinkcritical.com/kb/articles/switch-windows-10-from-raid-ide-to-ahci